Indra: Vedic texts

 Parentage of Indra is inconsistent in Vedic texts, and in fact Rigveda 4.17.12 states that Indra himself may not even know that much about his mother and father.
 Some verses of Vedas suggest that his mother was a grishti (a cow), while other verses name her Nishtigri.
 The medieval commentator Sayana identified her with Aditi, the goddess who is his mother in later Hinduism.
 The Atharvaveda states Indra's mother is Ekashtaka, daughter of Prajapati.
-Some verses of Vedic texts state that Indra's father is Tvashtr or sometimes the couple Dyaush and Prithvi are mentioned as his parents.
+Some verses of Vedic texts state that Indra's father is Tvaṣṭar or sometimes the couple Dyaus and Prithvi are mentioned as his parents.
 According to a legend found in it, before Indra is born, his mother attempts to persuade him to not take an unnatural exit from her womb.
 Immediately after birth, Indra steals soma from his father, and Indra's mother offers the drink to him.
 After Indra's birth, Indra's mother reassures Indra that he will prevail in his rivalry with his father, Tvaṣṭar.
 Both the unnatural exit from the womb and rivalry with the father are universal attributes of heroes.
 In the Rigveda, Indra's wife is Indrani, alias Shachi, and she is described to be extremely proud about her status.
 Rigveda 4.18.8 says after his birth Indra got swallowed by a demon Kushava.

 Indra is also found in many other myths that are poorly understood.
 In one, Indra crushes the cart of Ushas (Dawn), and she runs away.
 In another Indra beats Surya in a chariot race by tearing off the wheel of his chariot.
 This is connected to a myth where Indra and his sidekick Kutsa ride the same chariot drawn by the horses of the wind to the house of Uśanā Kāvya to receive aid before killing Śuṣṇa, the enemy of Kutsa.
 In one myth Indra (in some versions helped by Viṣṇu) shoots a boar named Emuṣa in order to obtain special rice porridge hidden inside or behind a mountain.
 Another myth has Indra kill Namuci by beheading him.
 In later versions of that myth Indra does this through trickery involving the foam of water.
 Other beings slain by Indra include Śambara, Pipru, Varcin, Dhuni and Cumuri, and others.
 Indra's chariot is pulled by fallow bay horses described as hárī.
 They bring Indra to and from the sacrifice, and are even offered their own roasted grains.